 But even if I was just starting out, I don’t like that Verblio doesn’t pay unless a client buys a piece that you wrote – that’s a lot of free work that you’re doing.

-We have a list of several other sites that pay weekly if you're looking for more options for weekly pay outside of Verblio!
+We have a list of several other online jobs that pay every week if you're looking for more options for weekly pay outside of Verblio!

 Verblio Writer Reviews